Farah Palmer Cup: Bay of Plenty Volcanix too good for Manawatu Turbos

 "In saying that, individual players played really well and at times we really played well as a team.
 I thought our scrum was good, parts of our attack was good, little things like that.
 If we can get over the advantage line our backs can carve teams up."

-Second five Layna Te Riini, who made her Volcanix debut, said it was nerve-wracking but good.
+Second five Layna Te Riini, who made her Volcanix debut, said it was nerve-racking but good.

 "It was my first game and I was excited, it was mean to be a part of the team and they helped me get through the game.
 I think we lifted each other, backed each other and had good comms - that helped me anyway."

-Next weekend, the Volcanix travel to Canterbury in their final round robin game, knowing a win could see them leapfrog Counties or Wellington into semifinal contention.
+This weekend the Volcanix travel to Canterbury for their final round-robin game, knowing a win could see them leapfrog Counties or Wellington into semifinal contention.